Weidenfeld & Nicolson, 2021

 Derek Lin, 2006

 So, the evidence we are offered of the symmetry between Blake and Lao Tsu is no evidence at all.
 But does it matter?
 What if it turned out that there were similarities between Lao Tzu and William Blake’s ideas about space, and modern proposals in physics about the holographic nature of space, such that space can be said to be an illusion.
-If those physical theories were later rejected by science (they are, after all, currently not proven theories but only hypotheses, and likely to be refuted by scientists eventually), would anyone conclude that therefore Blake and the Tao Te Ching were wrong too?
+If those physical theories were later rejected by science (they are, after all, currently not proven theories but only hypotheses, and liable to be rejected by scientists eventually), would anyone conclude that therefore Blake and the Tao Te Ching were wrong too?
 Hopefully not, since any similarities here are suggestive rather than substantial.
 Blake was not making a point fundamentally about physical space, but rather about the nature of vision.
 Disproving the physics would not disprove Blake, because Blake and the physicists are talking about different things.
 Blake’s imagination was vast enough that he could envisage states of existence that are every bit as mind-boggling as those of modern physics and cosmology.
-The fact that physicists can now imagine similar things way beyond the ability of common sense to apprehend proves the range and power of Blake’s imagination, but it does not make him a physicist any more than it makes modern physicists visionaries.
+The fact that physicists can now imagine similar things way beyond the ability of common sense to apprehend proves the range and power of Blake’s imagination, but it does not make him a physicist any more than it makes modern physicists prophets.

 A Little Science is a Dangerous Thing